RISE Aquatic Club - Willowbrook

 300 yards Freestyle with flip turns; 100 yards Backstroke and Breaststroke, 50 yards Butterfly.

-Will there be tryouts for the 2025 LONG course season STARTING IN APRIL?
+Will there be tryouts for the 2026 Long course season STARTING IN September?

 When will the next season start?